elabftw/elabftw/documentation/docs/contributing/devdoc.md

 ## Note about repositories

 The eLabFTW project is split in different repositories.
 The main one with the actual PHP code is [elabftw/elabftw](https://github.com/elabftw/elabftw>).
-The present document is generated from markdown files in [elabftw/documentation](https://github.com/elabftw/documentation).
+The present document is generated from markdown files in [/documentation folder of elabftw](https://github.com/elabftw/elabftw/tree/master/documentation).
 So if you need to change the documentation, it will be in there.

-The Docker image is built from the code at [elabftw/elabimg](https://github.com/elabftw/elabimg).
+The Docker image is built from the code in [/containers/elabimg folder](https://github.com/elabftw/elabftw/tree/master/containers/elabimg).

 Other interesting repositories are:

-- [elabftw/elabctl](https://github.com/elabftw/elabctl) for the elabctl tool
 - [elabftw/elabapi-python](https://github.com/elabftw/elabapi-python) for the python API library

 The rest of this documentation is about elabftw/elabftw.